Imagine clicking on a website that provides the precise solutions to your problem, in real time.

-Instead of taking the results of your A/B testing as the final word, when it makes sense now you can have A and B, all the way to the end of the alphabet if you choose.
+Instead of taking the results of your A/B testing as the final word, when it makes sense now you can have A and B and C, all the way to the end of the alphabet if you choose.

 It's the best of both worlds.
 The data you collect on your customers and visitors helps you better understand their needs, which in turn you use to better communicate with them.